 - Cut up muffins, sandwiches, and any other baked goods or breads into cubes if it’s easier for your child to eat them that way.

 - Pack smoothies in a reusable pouch to send with lunch.
-(You can also make them right before lunch.
+(You can also make them right before lunch to serve at home.)

 Kid-Friendly Lunch Ideas for School

-Packing lunches for kids has to have the unique child at the center, so do keep in mind the preferences of your kiddo and adjust your lunch plan accordingly.
+Packing lunches for kids will vary according to your own unique child, so do keep in mind the preferences of your kiddo and adjust your lunch plan accordingly.
 I try not to send any brand new foods in a lunchbox since the kids don’t have much time to eat them AND they are likely very busy chatting with friends.
 And aim to pack foods that are easy to eat—put yourself in your kid’s shoes as you pack everything and make things easier to open, access, and eat as needed.

 School Lunch Ideas for Picky Eaters